Understanding the Basic Cat Noises

 If you notice a soft, murmuring meow while cuddling or petting your cat, they’re likely expressing contentment.
 Continuing to provide gentle strokes will show that you understand and appreciate their communication.

 In contrast, a growl-like, low-pitched meow suggests annoyance or irritation.
-In this case, it’s best to give your cat some space and approach them later when they are in a more receptive mood.
+In this case, it is best to give your cat some space and approach them later when they are in a more receptive mood.

 A sharp, abrupt meow might warrant a quick check to ensure you haven’t inadvertently caused discomfort.
-If your cat expresses surprise or mild protest, pause whatever you are doing and make sure they are comfortable before proceeding.
+If your cat expresses surprise or mild protest, pause whatever you’re doing and make sure they are comfortable before proceeding.

 If your cat is exhibiting prolonged meowing or seems excessively vocal, it could signal loneliness or a desire for more attention.
 Setting aside time for interactive play or quiet companionship can address these feelings of isolation.